top of page

 In Product Marketing, Ideal Customer Profiles (ICPs) and buyer personas are foundational tools for developing strategies that resonate with the right audience.
 While these tools are interconnected, they serve distinct roles in shaping product positioning and go-to-market plans.

-By leveraging ICPs and buyer personas together, Product Marketers can build a comprehensive strategy that drives adoption and engagement.*
+By using both tools effectively, Product Marketers can build a comprehensive strategy that drives adoption and engagement.*

-1. The Role of ICPs in Product Marketing Strategy
+1. The Role of ICPs & Buyer Personas for Product Marketers

 Example Use Case: A Product Marketer uses an ICP template to identify enterprise software companies with over 1,000 employees as the ideal target for a new AI-powered analytics platform.

-3. How ICPs and Buyer Personas Work Together in Product Marketing
+3. How ICPs and Buyer Personas Help Product Marketers

 4. Building ICPs and Buyer Personas for Product Marketing Success